Michiel-VandeVelde/Thesis/content/sota.md

 Auto generation generates a specific version of valid syntax, for example a SPARQL string literal '`a`' could be generated as `'a'`, `"a"`, `'''a'''`, or `"""a"""`.

 [ESLint](cite:cites eslint) is a very popular linter that also allows automatic fixes and thus operates as a rewriter.
 The [AST used by ESLint](https://github.com/eslint/eslint/blob/main/docs/src/extend/custom-parsers.md#all-nodes) expects a source location identification similar to Babel, requiring it for each node.
-Unlike babel though the fixes are not applied through the AST itself but, using a [fixer helper](https://github.com/eslint/eslint/blob/main/lib/rules/no-var.js#L342-L344) that expects you to provide what range you would like to patch with what string.
+Unlike Babel, though, the fixes are not applied through the AST itself but using a [fixer helper](https://github.com/eslint/eslint/blob/main/lib/rules/no-var.js#L342-L344) that expects you to provide what range you would like to patch with what string.
-The core idea of tracking the source location does however stay the same.
+The core idea of tracking the source location does, however, stay the same.

 <!--